Over 185 years of history

 Successes and records

-In the U-Multirank 2015 international rankings, the University of Stuttgart as a whole received top grades in eleven categories.
+In the U-Multirank 2018 international rankings, the University of Stuttgart as a whole received top grades in nine categories.
 The study is based on a worldwide student survey.
-In the 2014 Humboldt-Ranking of guest stays by international researchers, the University of Stuttgart took seventh place (absolute ranking) in Germany for the engineering science category.
+In the 2014 Humboldt-Ranking of guest stays by international researchers, the University of Stuttgart took tenth place (absolute ranking) in Germany for the engineering science category.

 Since 2005, the University of Stuttgart’s High Performance Computer Center (HLRS) has housed Europe’s fastest supercomputer.
 Named “Hazel Hen,” it is based on 185,088 compute cores, with processors and chips distributed over 41 cabinets and data stored in another 32 cabinets.
 It is also one of the world’s fastest high performance computing systems, ranking 8th in the Top500 worldwide (as of 11/2015).